Public Policy Programs for International Students

-An International Student’s Perspective of Pepperdine School of Public Policy
+Five Experiences of a Pepperdine School of Public Policy Student

 I came to the Pepperdine School of Public Policy (SPP) to seek not only a degree, but a place that can intellectually and professionally elevate my knowledge to suit my desired career path as a scholar and policy consultant in international relations.
 In the end, SPP offered more than my expectations.
 It is not only a place that offers education and knowledge, but also the cultivation of my character as a young intellectual.
 As an international student, my experience at SPP is truly sublime.
 I am from ShenYang（沈阳)，which is located in Liao Ning（辽宁）province of People's Republic of China.
 Besides the beautiful sea sight of Malibu, SPP is a school with a strong sense of identity and fully dedicated to its mission.